thebaldgeek/thebaldgeek.github.io/radiosonde.md

 BTW, we are running all 4 in a *powered* USB2.0 hub in a Raspberry Pi 4 and have no issues with all 4 decoding at the same time.
 The CPU use goes up of course, but there is no problem decoding that many on a Pi4 or better.

 We are almost ready to go....
-Note which port on your splitter has the power pass.
+If you insist on running dongle Bias-T make a note which port on your splitter has the power pass.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/radiosonde/4waytvsplitter.jpg" height="580">

-Note in this photo of my splitter it is the port on the very left.
+Note how in this photo of my splitter it is the port on the very left.
 What ever SDR Sn you put on that port you will need to ensure that one has the bias-t turned on to run your LNA.
 Note which serial number you put in there so you can set the `bias = True` command in the station.conf file with the correct SDR.
-(I only mention this because people like pain and suffering and will insist on using software bias-t and bring all the problems with that setup - if you use a physical Bias-T injector, you don't need a splitter with a power pass port.
+(I only mention this because people like pain and suffering and will insist on using the software bias-t and bring all the problems with that setup - if you use a physical Bias-T injector, you don't need a splitter with a power pass port.
 Have I mentioned how many times trying to use the dongle bias-T has caused issues?).

 You will now need to change your station.conf file to account for the number of SDRs you are running.
 My 4 SDR station .conf looks like this: